progrium/rootbuilder/README.md

 ## Using rootbuilder

-Make a directory in your project called `rootbuilder` that has a Dockerfile with just the contents `FROM progrium/rootbuilder`.
+Make a directory in your project called `rootfs` that has a Dockerfile with just the contents `FROM progrium/rootbuilder`.
 Building this Dockerfile will produce a filesystem tar that you can access from the stdout of running the built contianer.
 You often use it like this:

+	$ cd rootfs
 	$ docker build -t rootfs-build .
 	$ docker run --rm rootfs-build > ../rootfs.tar
 	$ docker rmi rootfs-build